powercloudsdn/documentation/policies/notification-policies.md

 ---
 title: Notification Policies
-description: Received automated alerts for sites when fault conditions are created and updated
+description: Alert automation for sites when fault conditions are created and updated.
 ---

 Receive automated WhatsApp notifications when routers report errors.
 You can also attach business hour policies to suppress unwanted notifications during certain hours.
 Notification policies use the timezone specified in the associated business hour policy.